rerdavies/pipedal/docs/Debugging.md

 with pipedaladmin via Unix docket that can only be opened by members of the pipedal_d group.
 So if you have added your own account to the `pipedal_d` group, debug instances of `pipedald` will in fact work properly.

-In production, the pipedald web server serves the PiPedal web socket, as well as static HTML from the  built react components.
-But while debugging, it is much more convenient to use the React debug server for React sources, and configure pipedald to serve only the websocket.
+In production, the pipedald web server serves the PiPedal web socket, as well as static HTML from the built vite/React components.
+But while debugging, it is much more convenient to use the Vite debug server for React sources, and configure pipedald to serve only the websocket.

 Note that a debug instance of `pipedald` cannot bind to port 80, since that requires either root privileges or